-All Victorian public hospitals are smoke-free.
+All NSW public hospitals are smoke-free.
 Patients, visitors and staff are not permitted to smoke in hospitals or on hospital grounds.
 Speak to your doctor or nurse if you need help to quit smoking.
+Mercy Health partners with universities to train health workers.